voschezang/coding-handbook/quotes.md

 * Java is so flexible that it has neither of the advantages of a strong type system and a dynamic one (with duck typing).
 * C++ has default arguments AND function overloading.
 * Modern languages should be expressive and extensible.
 E.g. allow for partial functions, Python's `@decorator`, Elm's `Maybe.andThen`, Kotlin's dataclasses.

+## Bad advice

+- Always push your luck.
+- Run before you walk.